BinWang28/RSE/README.md

 Explaination of the arguments of evaluation code (in `scripts/demo_inference_STS.sh`):

 `--model_name_or_path`: The model to be loaded for evaluation.
 We provide a serious of models and their performance comparison.
+`--model_name_or_path`: The model to be loaded for evaluation.
+We provide a serious of models and their performance comparison.

 Result for other models: